akmtaiwansoftware/docs/tutorials/provisioning/README.md

 To complete this tutorial you will need:

-- a computer with Internet access
+- A computer with Internet access
 - [cURL](https://curl.haxx.se/) or a similar client for making HTTP requests
-- a Murano ADC enabled business
+- A Murano ADC enabled business
-- a product created in that business
+- A Product created in that business

 # Getting Started

 ## Configure Device Identity Format

-First, we will set up the way device identities will work for your product.
+First, you will set up how device identities will work for your product.
 A device identity uniquely identifies each device of a given product.
 For example, you might configure a device identity to reflect the serial number system in your hardware manufacturing process.

-1. Go to the Settings tab for your project.
-Navigate to your [project list](https://www.exosite-dev.com/business/) and click the product link for a project.
+1. Navigate to your [project list](https://www.exosite-dev.com/business/) and click the *Product* link for a project.

    ![provisioning](assets/provisioning_projects.png)

-2. Click the Settings tab.
+2. Click the *SETTINGS* tab.

    ![provisioning](assets/provisioning_devices_empty.png)

-3. We'll keep the default "Token" based authentication for now and leave "Allow development devices to connect" unchecked, because we're making all of our API calls over a secure connection (HTTPS).
-Scroll down to the Provisioning section.
+3. Keep the default *Token*-based authentication for now and leave *Allow development devices to connect* unchecked, because you will make all your API calls over a secure connection (HTTPS).
+Scroll down to the *Provisioning* section.

    ![provisioning](assets/provisioning_provisioning_settings.png)

 4. This is where you configure device identities for the product.
-There are a few things that may be configured about the identity format:
+There are a few things that may be configured for the identity format:

-    - an optional prefix for all identities
+    - An optional Prefix for all identities.
-    - an identifier type.
-This may a number, be various MAC address formats if you are using, e.g., the MAC address from a WiFi chip to uniquely identify each device.
-It may be in UUIDv4 format.
-It may also be an opaque string of characters, meaning that it has no required format.
+    - An identifier Type.
+This may a number or various MAC address formats if you are using, for example, the MAC address from a WiFi chip to uniquely identify each device.
+It also may be in UUIDv4 format or an opaque string of characters, meaning that it has no required format.
-    - a length, if a specific length is required.
+    - A Length, if a specific length is required.
 Leave this blank if you want the length to be unlimited.

-5. Check the box that says "Allow devices to register their own identity".
+5. Check the box that says *Allow devices to register their own identity*.
 What this means is that devices do not need to be specifically whitelisted in the system before they connect.

-6. Uncheck the box that says "Restrict IP addresses..."
-This feature may be used to provision devices from a manufacturing facility that has a specfic set of IP addresses.
+6. Uncheck the box that says *Restrict IP addresses...* This feature may be used to provision devices from a manufacturing facility that has a specfic set of IP addresses.

    ![provisioning](assets/provisioning_provisioning_settings_save.png)

-7. Press Save.
-We've now configured the provisioning settings for the product.
-Next we will whitelist some devices and provision them.
+7. Click "SAVE".
+You have now configured the provisioning settings for your product.
+Next you will whitelist some devices and provision them.

-## Whitelist devices
+## Whitelist Devices

-Let's whitelist some devices.
-We'll do this in three ways: one at a time, in bulk by uploading a CSV file, and finally using an API call.
+There are three ways to whitelist devices: one at a time, in bulk by uploading a CSV file, and finally using an API call.

-1. Click the Devices tab and then click "+ NEW DEVICE(S)" and "Add one device".
+1. Click the *DEVICES* tab and then click "+ NEW DEVICE(S)" and "Add one device".

    ![provisioning](assets/provisioning_devices_add_one.png)

 2. Enter a serial number.
-Recall that earlier in this tutorial we set the identity format to "Base 10" and a length of 8.
+Recall that earlier in this tutorial you set the identity format to *Base 10* and a length of 8.
 The identity entered in this box must conform to that format.
-Notice too that there is a default activation period of 48 hours.
-This means that the device must be provisioned within 48 hours of being whitelisted.
+Notice, too, there is a default activation period of 48 hours.
+This means the device must be provisioned within 48 hours of being whitelisted.

    ![provisioning](assets/provisioning_add_a_device.png)

-3. Click "Add" to create the device.
-You will see the device listed in a "whitelisted" status indicated by the tag icon on the left.
+3. Click "ADD" to create the device.
+You will see the device listed in a *whitelisted* status indicated by the tag icon on the left.

    ![provisioning](assets/provisioning_add_a_device.png)

-   (Tip: the filter tooltip menu provides a list of device status icons and their meanings.)
+   (**Tip:** The filter tooltip menu provides a list of device status icons and their meanings.)

-4. Next, let's whitelist several devices at once.
-Create a text file called `identities.csv` with the following content.
-Notice that the file is in Comma Separated Value (CSV) format and that the second column is intentionally left blank.
-If you don't wish to create this file you may download the example here: [identities.csv](assets/identities.csv)
+4. Next, you may whitelist several devices at once.
+Create a text file called `identities.csv` with the following content: **Note:** The file is in Comma Separated Value (CSV) format and the second column is intentionally left blank.
+If you do not wish to create this file, you may download the example here: [identities.csv](assets/identities.csv)

 ```
 ID,Certificate